 More "minor" thefts are typically classified as petit thefts.
 However, just because it is called minor does not mean that they are not serious.
 The penalties for these crimes are still severe.
 Per Florida Statutes, a petit theft of the first degree occurs when the property taken is valued between $100 and $300 or if the defendant has a prior theft conviction on their criminal record.
 Most instances of shoplifting are charged as petit theft crimes.

 - Monetary fine not exceeding $1,000.

-If the item is valued at less $100, it is a petit theft of the second-degree.
-This is considered to be a second-degree misdemeanor, which can be punishable with up to 6 months in jail and a fine that does not exceed $500.
+If the item is valued at less than $100, it is petit theft of the second degree.
+This is a second-degree misdemeanor, which can be punishable with up to 6 months in jail and a fine that does not exceed $500.
 Due to these penalties, it is extremely important that you contact our firm as soon as possible for help in protecting your rights against an unjust conviction.
-You can trust we will fight for you.

 Defending Theft Crime Charges in Tampa

-At Thomas & Paulk, P.A., we know it is likely you are stressed and unsure about the future.
-We want you to know that you are not without hope.
-There are defenses that can be utilized on your behalf.
+Even complex theft crime cases may be won.
 For example, we could argue that the property was "valueless," that you were a co-owner, that you were acting on good faith that you were the rightful owner, or any other number of defense strategies.
-We have personally handled 7,000+ criminal cases throughout our 20 years of collective legal experience.
+We have personally handled 7,000+ criminal cases throughout our more than 40 years of collective legal experience.

 Our lawyers have been helping people just like you defend their future for decades.View Results

 We always put our clients' cases and needs first.